energieoekonom/therm-bridge/README.md

  [     0.8     31968.    ]
  [     0.902  153822.    ]
  [     1.
 1824.    ]]
+Reduced image / pixel matrix size: (97, 100)
-Colors and counts in pixelmatix:
+Colors and counts in pixelmatrix:
 [[   0.
 4894.    ]
  [   0.3647  996.    ]
  [   0.6784 1968.    ]